FicusCarica308/holbertonschool-interview/README.md

 # holbertonschool-interview

 # Contents:
-* This repository contains directorys named after given projects assigned by the holbertonschool curriculum, with each directory containg its own respective tasks
+* This repository contains directorys named after projects assigned by the holbertonschool curriculum, with each directory containg its own respective tasks
 * For this directory it is interview preperation questions !

 ## Directories: